Your Regular WordPress Maintenance ChecklistBy Adrian Try

 - Uptime.
 Visit your site to make sure it is working.
 If uptime is crucial, you can enable SMS notifications from monitoring services like Uptime Robot, WordPress Monitoring Plugin or Super Monitoring.

 - Backup.
 Perform a daily offsite backup of the WordPress files and database.
 Automate this with a plugin like BackUpWordPress, Backup to Dropbox or BackupBuddy.
-Some hosting providers like SiteGround perform backups for you.
-Do your own in addition to this.
+Some hosting providers like SiteGround perform daily backups of your site, so you don’t have to worry about doing it manually.

 Your Weekly Maintenance Checklist